The French Quarter Festival in New Orleans: Local Music and Cuisine

 The diversified content, stunning location, and the combination of music, food, and culture make the French Quarter Festival a sought-after event in the annual calendar.
 Held in the heart of New Orleans’ historic French Quarter, this exciting event showcases the best of local music, cuisine, and culture to an audience of thousands of eager attendees annually.

-See also A Brief History of the Hidalgo Festival of Lights
+See also How to Get Involved in the Hidalgo Festival of Lights

 Prominent Local Music Performances at the French Quarter Festival